eefahd/python-clean-architecture/README.md

 ## 📘 Technical Terminology

 Different sources may use varying terms for similar architectural concepts.
-Here’s how they map in this project:
+Here's how they map in this project:

 | Term             | Also Known As                | Description                    |
 | ---------------- | ---------------------------- | ------------------------------ |